Policy 5520A

 Residential Disciplinary Procedures

 When a resident fails to follow the Code of Student Conduct, disciplinary action may result.
-The severity of the discipline depends on the infraction but the Housing Handbook shall detail when:
+The severity of the discipline depends on the infraction, but the Housing Handbook shall detail when:

-• A verbal or written warning is warranted.
+- A verbal or written warning is warranted.

-• Housing probation is the result.
+- A fine and/or housing probation is the result.

-• Eviction from housing is deemed necessary.
+- Eviction from housing is deemed necessary.

 In addition to the disciplinary procedures, the Housing Handbook shall provide information to the student concerning their due process rights.